sharmasas/qiskit-sdk-py/README.md

 We recomend using python virtual environments to improve your experience.
 [Setup the environment](doc/install.rst#3.1-Setup-the-environment)

-## Creating your first Quantum Program
+## Create your first Quantum Program

 Now that the SDK is installed, it's time to begin working with QISKit.
 First, get your API token: